OC crash leaves burglary suspect dead, 2 others critical after chase

 #BREAKING High-speed pursuit ends in deadly crash in Santa Ana; active investigation near Chestnut & Lyon — details on @ABC7 starting at 4am! #abc7eyewitness pic.twitter.com/tYGW5aDx1I— Marc Cota-Robles (@abc7marccr) September 12, 2018

-They used the Jaws of Life to extricate the driver and one other passenger, where were transported to trauma centers in critical condition.
+They used the Jaws of Life to extricate the driver and one other passenger, who were transported to trauma centers in critical condition.
 None of the suspects were immediately identified.